layilin/SP23-33852/_annotations/all_books.md

 [people]13.113 Iberian King.
 King Ferdinand II of Aragon.

-[people]13.
-111n Sir Anthony Shirley.
+[people]13.111n Sir Anthony Shirley.
 Count Sherley (1565-1636?), English adventurer and diplomat who led ill-fated expeditions against the Portuguese in Cape Verde and against the Spanish in Jamaica.He later went to Persia to engineer an alliance against the Turks.

-[place]13.
-111n St. Jago de la Vega.
+[place]13.111n St. Jago de la Vega.
 St. Jago de la Vega (or Santiago de la Vega) was the capital of Jamaica under Spanish colonial rule and then under English colonial rule until the late nineteenth century.
 When the English conquered Jamaica as part of Oliver Cromwell's Great Western Design, they renamed the city "Spanish Town".
 It lies just west of Kingston.

-[people]13.
-111n Oliver Cromwell.
+[people]13.111n Oliver Cromwell.
 Oliver Cromwell (1599–1658), lord protector of England, Scotland, and Ireland was one of the leaders of the English Civil War, and a signatory of Charles I's death warrant.
 He established the Great Western Design with the intention of dislodging Spanish power in the Caribbean, and establishing an English presence there.
 The invasion of Hispaniola was a failure, but the English expelled the Spanish from Jamaica.
 Cromwell died in 1658 but his remains were exhumed in 1661, at which time he was posthumously "executed".

-[people]13.
-111n Sir Thomas Modyford.
+[people]13.111n Sir Thomas Modyford.
 Sir Thomas Modyford, first baronet (c.
 1620–1679), one of the founding planters on the English colony of Barbados, and later Governor of Jamaica (1664-1669).

 [people]13.111n King Charles.
-King Charles II (1630-1685).
+King Charles II (1630-1685), king of England, Scotland, and Ireland, son of Charles I (1600–1649) and brother of James II (1633–1701).
+He became king after the rule of Oliver Cromwell, and the restoration of British monarchy  in 1660.

 14.123 the Nine.
 The nine Muses.